senesis/sandbox/libIGCM_guide.md

     data (this works for TEST simulations with output on scratch)
 -   FALSE for deactivating any C-ESM-EP atlas (which is the default)

-In same section, parameter 'CesmepSlices' allows to set the number of time slices to show in atlas (it defaults to 8).
+In same section, parameter `CesmepSlices` allows to set the number of time slices to show in atlas (it defaults to 8).

 Example of config.card minimal content (in section 'Post'):